-Our lawyers handles anoxic brain injury lawsuits.
+Our lawyers handle anoxic brain injury lawsuits.
 An anoxic brain injury can be caused by a mistake by the obstetrician during childbirth or from a traumatic accident.
 Our law firm has handled enough of these cases where we understand the science of what happens.
-Below are answer to a lot of questions people often ask who have or love someone who is suffering from an anoxic brain injury.
+Below are answers to a lot of questions people often ask who have or love someone who is suffering from an anoxic brain injury.

 The human brain is the body's most incredible and complex organ.
 The brain is made up of more than 100 billion nerves that are connected and communicate with each other through trillions of connections called axons.

 Although the brain makes up only about two percent of a person's body weight, it uses about 20 percent of the body's energy and oxygen.
-The brain is not only responsible for conscious functions like rational thought, planning and speaking, but is also responsible for unconscious processes like heart rate, body temperature, and sleep cycles.
+The brain is not only responsible for conscious functions like rational thought, planning, and speaking, but is also responsible for unconscious processes like heart rate, body temperature, and sleep cycles.

 Like all cells in the body, brain cells produce energy through a process called cellular respiration.
 Cellular respiration is a process where glucose, amino acids, and fatty acids are metabolized with oxygen to produce adenosine triphosphate, which is used to power the cellular mechanisms of the brain.
 Without oxygen, the brain cannot metabolize glucose and is starved of energy very quickly.

 Anoxia is the term to describe an absence or deficiency of oxygen reaching the tissues and organs of the body.
 When the brain suffers oxygen deprivation it can lead to an anoxic brain injury, also referred to as cerebral hypoxia or a hypoxic-anoxic injury, commonly referred to as HAI.
 An anoxic injury is the result of a complete lack of oxygen while a hypoxic brain injury is the result of a partial lack or inadequate supply of oxygen.
 An anoxic brain injury can have varying results depending on the length of time of the oxygen deprivation.
-Symptoms include cognitive problems, and mental disabilities, but the ultimate consequence is brain death.
+Symptoms include cognitive problems and mental disabilities, but the ultimate consequence is brain death.
 Cerebral anoxia may also produce brain swelling, and this can add to the damage, by squeezing off smaller blood vessels and interrupting the local blood supply.

 The most vulnerable areas of the brain regarding hypoxic injury include the neocortex, hippocampus, basal ganglia, cerebellar A severe anoxic brain injury may damage the hypothalamus and pituitary gland, small structures at the base of the brain responsible for regulating the body's hormones.
 Damage to these areas can lead to an insufficient or increased release of hormones, which can disrupt the body's ability to maintain a stable internal environment or homeostasis.